Reed-Statistics/thesis_white/writing/research_log.md

 ### Upcoming Work

-* Methods chapter: write on all the model types, benefits of bayes, currently used methods etc.
+* Context chapter: write on all the model types, benefits of bayes, currently used methods etc.

 * Priors: still not set in stone yet, but I am understanding them better.
 Just frustrated with the lack of a gamma or inverse gamma prior in `rstanarm`.
 I think I need to come up with a different reguarlizing prior because `rstanarm` does not seem to support an inverse-gamma prior.